 HeartBeat Signal.
 HeartBeat Signal (HBS) is a service that applies to connections in Australia only.
+If your ISP is Telstra, then select HeartBeat Signal.

 User Name and Password.
 Enter the User Name and Password provided by your ISP.

 Heart Beat Server.
 This is the IP address that the Router has, when seen from the Internet.
 Your ISP will provide you with the IP Address you need to specify here.